tdecker7/fyi-project-plan/PROJECTPLAN.md

 * Users Table: `_id (primary_key), email, password_hash, tokens`
 * Links Table: `_id (primary_key), user_id (foreign_key), destination_link, short_link`

 There is a possibility that we may need to store our metrics in a timeseries store.
-This will be a last resort for meeting our traffic metrics reporting needs.
 AWS offers a solution, [Timestream](https://aws.amazon.com/timestream/), that may fit this need.
 Otherwise, there may be some implementation work to handle our own.
 Time will be built into a discovery phase for this portion to accomodate this possibility.

 ## CloudWatch
 CloudWatch should handle the aggregation of built-in and custom traffic metrics and aggregation.
 The custom metrics will most likely be the ones we send for per-link metrics.
 Otherwise, the aggregation logic should be handled within CloudWatch.